 EDCON-PRJ provides comprehensive assistance from the initial design of the survey through the final interpretation to clients planning airborne surveys.
-Services include survey planning, magnetic and radiometric data acquisition, data processing, and interpretation.
+Services include survey planning, gravity, magnetic and radiometric data acquisition, data processing, and interpretation.

 By far the largest number of surveys and quantity of data are acquired utilizing fixed-wing aircraft.
 The sensor is typically mounted in a tube aft of the aircraft called a stinger to minimize the effect of the aircraft’s magnetic field.

 Using a fixed-wing aircraft, large areas can be covered economically and rapidly.
 Because the measurements are made from the air, issues of land access and the effects of ground clutter are avoided.
 EDCON-PRJ has conducted over 100 fixed-wing surveys in North America over the past ten years.
 Our experience in survey design, acquisition and processing of this data ensures our clients a successful geophysical program.
 Cessna 180 SpecSheet

 Helicopters are used for low-level surveys in terrain that would be impossible to follow in a fixed-wing aircraft.
 Helicopter surveys are conducted with a magnetometer sensor slung from a long cable below the vehicle, or in a forward- mounted stinger.
 Although helicopters have significantly higher operating costs than fixed-wing aircraft, our ability to mobilize equipment and aircraft quickly and acquire data efficiently allows for a very good return on the investment for detailed surveys in rugged terrain.
 Helicopter Surveys Spec Sheet